 A VP presenting Datadog’s AI vision at DASH - a presentation which I concepted and demo’d.

+I led design on a new dashboard layout system that overhauled how users create dashboards and how dashboards respond to different browser widths.
 Dashboards are Datadog’s most used feature.
-I led design on a new dashboard layout system that overhauled how users create dashboards and how dashboards respond to different browser widths.
-The release contained dozens of quality-of-life improvements over the previous dashboard solutions and has enabled users to create complex layouts in a fraction of the time.

-Most of our competitors use React-Grid-Layout but we built a layout system from the ground up that enables our dashboards to have complex grouping, responsive behavior, and usability improvements.
+Most of our competitors use React-Grid-Layout but we built a layout system from the ground up that enables our dashboards to have complex grouping and responsive behavior.
+We also made dozens of quality-of-life improvements that have enabled users to create complex layouts in a fraction of the time.
 You can watch me talk more about it here.

 I love to build